• Trunk Bay, St. John, USVI

 Cuba: With its rich history, Cuba played a vital role in the Cuban Revolution, which had far-reaching implications for the region.

-Hispaniola: Home to the first permanent European settlement in the Americas, Hispianola reflects the complex legacies of European colonization, indigenous resistance, and the transatlantic slave trade.
+Hispaniola: Home to the first permanent European settlement in the Americas, Hispaniola reflects the complex legacies of European colonization, Indigenous resistance, and the transatlantic slave trade.

-Jamaica: Jamaica, renowned for its vibrant music scene, including reggae and dancehall, has had a global cultural impact.
+Jamaica: Jamaica is renowned for its vibrant music scene, which includes reggae and dancehall, and has had a global cultural impact.

 Economic and Political Significance